 Where to eat kaiseki: Often times high end ryokan (traditional Japanese inns) will include a kaiseki dinner and breakfast for their guests.
 (And by “include” I mean you will pay for it in the price of your room!)
 You can also seek out specialty kaiseki restaurants.

 19. Bento Box meal

 This is pretty much just a fancy way of saying “boxed lunch”.
 A variety of dishes — including rice or noodles, meat or fish, and some sort of vegetable — comes packaged nicely in a box with different compartments.
 Think of it as a much (much!) nicer TV dinner.

-While you can find bento boxes at convenience stores and train stations throughout the county, this is also what homemakers prepare for their children to take to school (or spouses to take to work), and lots of effort is put into making them look nice.
+You can find bento boxes at convenience stores and train stations throughout the county.
+This is also what homemakers prepare for their children to take to school (or spouses to take to work), and lots of effort is put into making them look nice.

 Today, there is a trend in bento boxes to make them look pretty — oekakiben or “picture bento”.
 The food is arranged to look like a character or scene.

 Learn how to make your own super cute bento box in a cooking class!
 More traditional and vegan options available too.
 Check availability here.

 Supposedly, this Japanese hotpot dish gets its name from the sound that meat and vegetables make while cooking in hot broth.
 However its name was derived, we can agree that shabu-sabu is yummy-yummy (couldn’t resist!).